ayomide017/Netflix-Home-Page/README.md

 > Also (Just a thought), You could advance this by adding some animations to the selector borders etc.

-## Features in Development

-I might add the other pages on the Netflix website if I ever come back to refactor ^-^

 ## Contribution